HaeffnerLab/trap-sim-tools-python/README.md

 trap-sim-tools-python
 =====================
+UPDATE 9/25/14: The project_parameters and all_functions have been significantly updated.
+The scripts post_process_trap,
+pfit, trap_knobs, and spher_harm (multiple) have been changed for speed and fidelity.
+The specific details will be updated in teh readme, tutorial, and pictures soon.

 UPDATE: There is now a tutorial available if you would like a more in-depth explanation of how the software works: https://docs.google.com/document/d/1JTatvu3O4k-PqwhIy2--DPaG2MX-FAwemsUnBLUViVU/edit